top of page

 After seeing an already motivated Bhaga, Bhuvaneshwar saw an opportunity to include him in the plastic-free campaign.
 “We motivated him to join us and suggested that he give breakfast in proportion to the plastic he gets,” adds the officer, who has received awards and recognition for his efforts in rural development.
 He has even set up a recovery resource centre to segregate dry and wet waste in the district.

 He continues, “This is a small step.
-There is a long way to make Kumbhalgarh plastic free.”
+There is a long way to make Kumbhalgarh Plastic free.”

 Getting recognition